TBooker/GlobalAdaptation/README.md

   The Mathematica file is deposited at REF_TO_DIR.
 This was the first project for which I needed to use Mathematica, so the code it is probably pretty horrible and inefficient for anyone who is used to that software.

-Also included in this directory are the
+Also included in this directory is the plotting script I used to make the figure.

 Simuations of a stepping-stone model
 ------
-  I simulated very large
+I simulated very large stepping-stone population; 500 demes of 5,000 individuals each (i.e. 2.5 million individuals).
+I chose to model a large population so that I could see advantageous mutations spread in the form of "Fisher waves".
+Modelling recurrent adaptive evolution in such a population was not feasible except with a two-locus genotype simulation.

+I simulated a simple 2-locus model, I applied the deterministic forces of selection, migration and recombination to genotype frequencies at two loci.

-We came up with a way of modelling the DFE in
+We came up with a way of modelling recurrent adaptive evolution at many sites in the genome as follows:
+- Simulate genetic drift at a neutral locus for 100,000 generations, allele frequencies vary (100,000 replicates)
+- Examine the distribution of Fst from the neutral simulations to establish cut-off value
+- Randomly draw a